 Study Notes on Breathing and Exchange of Gases

-- The process of breathing very among different kind of animals depending majorly on their habitats and level of organisation.
+- The process of breathing is very among different kinds of animals depending majorly on their habitats and level of organisation.

 - example like lower vertebrates which is sponges, coelenterates etc. They exchange O2 with CO2 by the process of simple diffusion over their entire body surface.